 Campbell played just about everywhere in high school, but Rice intends to play him at running back.
 The 5-foot-8, 160-pound ball carrier has burst, quickness, and an elusiveness which leaves defenders flat-footed in his dust.

 His time spent in the secondary gave him a fearlessness at the point of attack and he’s more than powerful enough to run through tackles.
-He’s a fantastic addition to an already strong class.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+He’s a fantastic addition to an already strong class.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.